Rkcr7/MarkSwift/README.md

-# Batch Markdown to PDF Converter
+# MarkSwift

 ## Summary

-The Batch Markdown to PDF Converter is a web application that allows users to upload multiple Markdown files (.md, .markdown) and convert them into PDF documents.
+MarkSwift is a web application that allows users to upload multiple Markdown files (.md, .markdown) and convert them into PDF documents.
 It provides real-time progress updates via WebSockets and offers different concurrency modes for conversion.
 Processed files can be downloaded as individual PDFs or as a single ZIP archive if multiple files were converted.

 ## Features